 Sustaining a fragility fracture at least doubles the risk of a future fracture.
 Many patients who experience a fragility fracture may go on to have a hip fracture if their falls and osteoporosis risk factors are not assessed or managed.
 There is a need for a systematic approach to identifying patients presenting with fragility fractures and managing their risk factors to prevent subsequent fractures.

-The FLS model, as recommended by Public Health England (2016), as an evidence-based, cost effective, preventative intervention that can help to improve the health of the population and reduce health and care service demand.
+The FLS model, as recommended by Public Health England (2016), is an evidence-based, cost effective, preventative intervention that can help to improve the health of the population and reduce health and care service demand.
 The current provision of fragility fracture care is not consistent throughout the UK.
-The proportion of the at risk population covered by an FLS has grown from 43% in 2014 to 55% in 2017., .
+The proportion of the ‘at risk’ population covered by an FLS has grown from 43% in 2014 to 55% in 2017.,

 Based on data from the primary care 2012/2013 Quality and Outcomes Framework (QOF) indicators for secondary fracture prevention, fewer than one in five patients in England who had a fragility fracture requiring therapy were prescribed therapy in the first year, .
 Since April 2013 the number of patients on a prescribed treatment for osteoporosis in England has declined by 11.5%.